Charenton-le-Pont

-Charenton-le-Pont (/fr/) is a commune situated to the southeast of Paris, France.
-It is located 6.2 km from the centre of Paris, to the north of the confluence of the Seine and Marne rivers; the Pont (Bridge) part of the name refers to the stone bridge across the Marne.
+Charenton-le-Pont (/fr/; 'Charenton-the-Bridge') or simply Charenton is a commune situated just southeast of Paris, France.
+It is located 6.2 km from the centre of Paris, to the north of the confluence of the Seine and Marne rivers; the 'Bridge' part of the name refers to the stone bridge across the Marne.
 It is one of the most densely populated municipalities in Europe.

-The Charenton Psychiatric Hospital is located in the neighbouring commune Charenton-Saint-Maurice, which changed its name in 1842 to Saint Maurice.
+The Charenton psychiatric hospital is located in the neighbouring commune of Charenton-Saint-Maurice, which changed its name in 1842 to Saint-Maurice.

 History

-A Bronze Age hoard of weapons was found in the river Seine at Charenton in the late nineteenth century.
-Comprising swords, axes, spearheads and other miscellaneous objects, it is now in the British Museum.
+A Bronze Age hoard of weapons was found in the river Seine at Charenton in the late 19th century.
+Comprising swords, axes, spearheads and other miscellaneous objects, it is now in the British Museum in London.

+Charenton most likely comes from the Gallo-Roman personal name Carantius or Carentius, and means “the estate of Carantius/Carentius.”

 Charenton was always a point of importance for the defence of the capital, and was frequently the scene of bloody conflicts.
-The fort of Charenton, located in Maisons-Alfort but intended to defend Charenton, is one of the older forts of the Paris defence.
+The Fort de Charenton, located in neighbouring Maisons-Alfort but intended to defend Charenton, is one of the older forts of the Paris defence.
+The Hôtel de Ville was built as a private residence in 1612.

 In the 16th and 17th centuries, Charenton was the scene of the ecclesiastical councils of the Protestant party, which had its principal church in the town.

-In the now-named commune St Maurice, adjoining Charenton to the east, is the Hospice de Charenton, a psychiatric hospital, the foundation of which dates from 1641.
+In the now-named commune of Saint-Maurice, adjoining Charenton to the east, is the Hospice de Charenton, a psychiatric hospital, the foundation of which dates from 1641.
 Until the time of the Revolution it was used as a general hospital, and even as a prison, but from 1802 onwards it was specially appropriated to the treatment of mental illness.